nops-io/nops-docs/pages/Developer/MAP API/map-migration-api.md

 - `migration_period`: The migration period in months.
 - `windows_optimization`: Indicates if Windows optimization is enabled.
 - `map_credit_cap`: The MAP credit cap (default is 1.000.000USD).
-- `client`: The ID of the client associated with the project.
+- `client`: The client ID associated with the MAP project.
+Another nOps specific value that gets generated and assigned to each nOps platform client at the time of account creation in nOps.
+You will find your assigned Client ID at the top right corner of nOps platform screen under your profile name.

 ---